Seymour Durst: Career

 In 1940, Durst joined The Durst Organization, the real estate firm founded by his father.
 After his father's death in 1974, Seymour became more involved in the company.
 The company invested in Manhattan real estate, based upon Durst's belief that one should never buy anything one cannot walk to.

 While on holiday in Paris, France, in the early 1960s, Durst noticed a book on the history of New York City by a German author in a mom-and-pop bookstore.
 He later said, "I figured if a German wrote a book about NYC that was available in Paris, that this was an interesting subject indeed."
 He began to collect books, establishing a collection that came to be known as the Old York Library.
 Housed in a brownstone on East 48th street in midtown Manhattan in the 1970s, the library later moved to another brownstone at 120 East 61st Street.
 After Durst's death in May 1995, the library was moved to the City University of New York in the B. Altman Building across from the Empire State Building.
 It was later moved to Columbia University's Avery Architectural And Fine Arts Library where it is open to the public.

 Seymour Durst was vocal about his beliefs that the government should not interfere in real estate transactions.
 However, his son and successor, Douglas Durst, received interest-free, government-issued Liberty Bonds under Governor George Pataki, and also used eminent domain to facilitate the family's growing real estate interests.
 The former subsidized the cost of building massive projects in both midtown and downtown Manhattan, and the latter enabled the Durst family to take holdout properties on West 42nd Street, where 4 Times Square and 1 Bryant Park were built.

 Durst was also concerned with the national debt.
 In 1989, Durst created and installed the National Debt Clock on a Durst Organization property in order to draw attention to the then-$2.7 trillion debt.

+The collection comprised more than 35,000 items, including historic photographs, maps, pamphlets, newspapers, books and New York City memorabilia.